lanagarmire/two-stage-cox-nnet/README.md

-# cox-nnet

-This is a package for building a model using the neural network extension of Cox regression.
-Documentation and examples can be found at http://traversc.github.io/cox-nnet/docs/.

-# 2-stage cox-nnet
+#  Two-stage cox-nnet

-Please see two-stage cox-nnet subfolder for additional code.
+This is the package of 2-stage coxnnet, which is an extension of original coxnnet developed by Travers. (https://github.com/traversc/cox-nnet)

+### Two-stage cox-nnet has two phases:
+* Train Cox-nnet on image data
+* Train Cox-nnet on gene data
+* Hidden nodes integration of two data types
+* Train Cox-nnet on integrated hidden features

+### Package Requirements
+* Python 2.7
+* Theano 1.0.0
+* Run faster on GPU